Visiting the gallery

 The casts on the ground floor and lower staircase are from Copan in Honduras, and Palenque and Yaxchilan in Mexico.
 Two large painted casts on the middle landing are from the tombs of the pharaohs Sety I and Merenptah in the Valley of the Kings in Egypt.

-At the top there are casts from the Hall of a Hundred Columns and the Palaces of Darius and Xerxes at Persepolis in Iran.
+At the top are casts from the Hall of a Hundred Columns and the Palaces of Darius and Xerxes at Persepolis in Iran.
 The original sculptures still exist at these sites but are now damaged and weathered so these casts provide a permanent record of their earlier appearance.